 - Follow a healthy eczema diet – There are no definitive studies that indicate what type of diet has an impact on eczema.
 However, there are some foods and diets that are considered likely to promote more of an inflammatory environment in the body such as simple, processed carbohydrates such as sugars, white breads, and other processed foods.
 We recommend that eczema patients interested in changes to diet to stick with a typical healthy and balanced diet with whole foods such as fruits, vegetables and whole grains.

-We have over 90 offices in NY, NJ, PA, and CT.
+We have over 90 offices in NY, NJ, PA, CT and FL.
 For appointments, call Schweiger Dermatology Group at (844) DERM-DOC.

 To find a location near you, check out our location pages.
 We look forward to working together to find the best treatment for your skin.